 The volume will be of great of interest to scholars and students in history of philosophy and continental philosophy, but also to people interested in the recent history of Eastern Europe and the political persecution that took place after WWII in those countries.

-Octavian Gabor is associate professor of philosophy at Methodist College.
+Octavian Gabor is Associate Professor of philosophy at Methodist College.
 He works in Greek philosophy and has strong interests in Dostoevsky.
-His most recent publications include, “Two Kinds of Responsibility in Crime and Punishment” (Mundo Eslavo, 16 (2017), 106-113) and “Noica’s Becoming within Being and Meno’s Paradox” (in Zara Martirosova Torlone et al., A Handbook to Classical Reception in Eastern and Central Europe.
-Blackwell, 2017, 300–311).
-He has translated from French to Romanian and Romanian to English.
-His most recent translation is Andre Scrima’s Apophatic Anthropology (Gorgias, 2016).
+His most recent publications include: “Two Kinds of Responsibility in Crime and Punishment” (in Mundo Eslavo) and “Noica’s Becoming within Being and Meno’s Paradox” in A Handbook to Classical Reception in Eastern and Central Europe (Blackwell, 2017).
+He has translated work from French to Romanian and Romanian to English.
+His most recent translation, in addition to Pray for Brother Alexander, is Andre Scrima’s Apophatic Anthropology (Gorgias, 2016).

 4 thoughts on “Pray for Brother Alexander”